fstechlabz/LankaBell4G-Android-Application/README.md

 1. Steps to implement the function / Instructions:
 2. Go to side nav and click on the “Billing Info”.
 3. Displays the Billing Info page.
 (Default - Monthly Bill is displaying)

-a.
-Select the Monthly Bill.
+1. Select the Monthly Bill.
 i.
 Select the Bill Month.
 ii.
-Select the Account Number iii.
+Select the Account Number
+iii.
 Press the View Bill button iv.
 Monthly Bill Invoice for the month will display
 v.
 Can download the Monthly Bill Invoice by clicking the Download button
-b.
-Select the Bill History.
+2. Select the Bill History.
 i.
 Select the Bill Month.
 ii.
-Select the Account Number iii.
+Select the Account Number
+iii.
 Press the View Bill button iv.
 Bill History Invoice for the month will display
 v.
 Can download the Bill History Invoice by clicking the Download button
-c.
-Select the Detailed Bill.
+3. Select the Detailed Bill.
 i.
 Select the Bill Month.
 ii.
-Select the Account Number iii.
+Select the Account Number
+iii.
 Press the View Bill button iv.
 Detailed Bill Invoice for the month will display
 v.
 Can download the Detailed Bill Invoice by clicking the Download button

 4. Displaying the Payment Details
 5. Displaying Complaints
 a.
 Place a Complaint